-It is the largest and most developed structure of the brain, it is divided into two symmetrical halves called hemispheres or cerebral lobes.
+It is the brain’s largest and most developed structure, divided into two symmetrical halves called hemispheres or cerebral lobes.

 It is found on the right and left sides of the head and separated from each other by an interhemispheric fissure.